VCauthon/Summary-Docker/src/docs/1-history.md

 #### [__The CNCF__](https://www.cncf.io/)

 It was founded in 2015 with the goal of _"...advancing container technologies... and making cloud native computing ubiquitous"_.
-Instead of creating and maintaining container-related specifications, the CNCF host important project such as `Kubernetes`, `containerd`, `Notary`, `Prometheus`, `Cilium`, and lots more.
+Instead of creating and maintaining container-related specifications, the CNCF host important projects such as `Kubernetes`, `containerd`, `Notary`, `Prometheus`, `Cilium`, and lots more.

 When we say the CNCF host these projects we mean it provides a space, structure, and support for projects to grow and mature.

-Fore example, all CNCF projects pass through the following three phases or stages:
+For example, all CNCF projects pass through the following three stages:
-- Sandbox: Gives support to new ideas and projects to
+1. __Sandbox__: Gives support to new ideas and projects to
-- Incubating: Gives the needed time to be production ready products
+2. __Incubating__: Gives the needed time to be production ready products
-- Graduated: They are ready for production adn are guaranteed to have strong governance.
+3. __Graduated__: They are ready for production and are guaranteed to have strong governance.

 #### [__The Moby Project__](https://mobyproject.org/)